Eric Bakker N.D.March 30, 2022

 Panic Attack

-Panic attacks however occur more unexpectedly, and are characterised by strong, often overpowering fear or dread.
+Panic attacks, however, occur more unexpectedly and are characterised by strong, often overpowering fear or dread.
 These kind of attacks tend to be accompanied by physically-demanding symptoms including a racing heart or palpitations, shortness of breath, and even nausea.
 Panic attacks are classified as unexpected or expected in the newest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Many people suffer from some form of panic disorder.
 Intense periods of anxiety coupled with physical sensations such as sweaty hands, palpitations, feeling sick which occur seemingly “out of the blue” without an obvious cause.
 This can range from mild to the extreme.
 You may want to escape, and a common scenario is “anticipatory anxiety”, which is a form of panic disorder.